Types of childcare

 All childminders are inspected and registered by Ofsted if they take care of children up to 8 years old.
 All adults (aged 16 or over) living or working in the childminder’s home will be police checked.

-Day nurseries offer care, play and some education for children under 5.
+Day nurseries offer early education and care for children under 5.
 Nurseries can be private, community or council run and must be inspected by Ofsted.

 All day nurseries offer part-time and full day care, Monday to Friday from 8am to 6pm.

-Some playschemes are designed for children with special need but many play schemes are also suitable for children with disabilities.
+Some schemes are designed for children with special needs but many schemes are also suitable for children with disabilities.

 Nannies are hired by families to care for children in the family home.
 They can live in or out of the home and often have qualifications in childcare.

-Au pairs are usually from abroad and often come to study English and live with a family to help out.
+Au pairs are usually from abroad and live within a family home to support childcare.
 They are not registered with Ofsted so they are a better option to look after children for after-school care but not for babies.

-School nursery classes offer early education are care for children 3 years or older as part of primary school and are also called Foundation Stage Units.
+School nursery classes offer early education and care for children up to 3 years old.

-Preschools and playgrounds must be inspected and registered by Ofsted.
+Preschools must be inspected and registered by Ofsted.

 Baby and toddler classes

-Baby and toddler groups allow children to play and learn with other children.
+Baby and toddler classes give young children the opportunity to play, socialise and learn together.
 This helps children learn social skills and gain confidence which gets them ready for regular daycare.